feras-oughali/FixMatch/Readme.md

 To use this callback you need:
-- A FixMatchTransform: This is a transform that performs weak and strong augmentations on each of the unlabeled images as shown above.
+- A FixMatchTransform: This is a transform that performs weak and strong augmentations on each of the unlabeled images as shown below.
 This can be used when creating the dataset.
 - A pytorch dataloader for the transformed unlabeled images.
 This dataloader is passed to the `FixMatch` callback.

 Below is a snapshot from the paper that shows how to handle unlabeled images.

 ![](/imgs/fixmatchpaper.png)

 ## Data Preparation
 In this implementation, FixMatchTransform utilizes `rand_augment_transform` from *timm* library.